-During this time frame, the City of Sartell has one system preservation project programmed into the TIP requiring a local match of \$2,710,000 in year of expenditure dollars.
-The city also has one expansion project programmed requiring a local match of \$91,824.
+During this time frame, the City of Sartell has two (2) project programmed into the TIP requiring a local match of \$2,801,824 in year of expenditure dollars.
 Overall, the City of Sartell has sufficient funding to finance this project and thereby maintains fiscal constraint.